Geothermal Exploration & Sales

 All geothermal resources are vested with the government of British Columbia.
-The Ministry of Energy and Mines issues and administers geothermal resource rights on behalf of the government of British Columbia and, with other provincial agencies, regulates exploration and drilling activities.
+The Ministry of Energy, Mines and Low Carbon Innovation issues and administers geothermal resource rights on behalf of the government of British Columbia and, with other provincial agencies, regulates exploration and drilling activities.

 There are two types of geothermal tenure:

 - Permit: A time-limited, exclusive right to explore a specific area, with set terms and conditions.
 Permits are for one year and may be renewed up to seven times.

 - Lease: Issued only after a permittee drills a geothermal well within a permit area and submits a satisfactory development plan for the location.
 Leases are issued for a 20-year term and may be renewed.

 Request Geothermal Exploration Permit

 A company or individual can request an exploration permit for Crown geothermal tenure land.
 The holder of the permit has an exclusive right to explore for geothermal energy by drilling wells.

 Prior to making a permit available, the Ministry will conduct a pre-tenure referral process with provincial agencies, ministries, local governments and First Nations to identify local values and overlapping land uses.
 The pre-tenure review process ensures that potential bidders are aware of environmental and land-use issues and allows them to carefully plan their exploration activities.

 Tenure disposition (sale)